7underlines/funkelzauber/README.md

 This repository contains the source code for the website funkelzauber.at.

-Children's entertainment
-Fun and creativity
-In Carinthia, Austria
+Children's Entertainment, Fun, and Creativity in Carinthia, Austria